Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

+The popularity and usefulness of verism appears to derive from the need to have a recognizable image.
+Veristic portrait busts provided a means to remind people of distinguished ancestors or to display one's power, wisdom, experience, and authority.
 Statues were often erected of generals and elected officials in public forums—a veristic image ensured that a passerby would recognize the person when they actually saw them.

 The Late Republic